-- 1. Computer literacy may be demonstrated by completing MIS 120, MIS 220, or MIS 340 with a minimum grade of "C". - 2.
+- Computer literacy may be demonstrated by completing MIS 210, MIS 220, or MIS 340 with a minimum grade of "C". - 2.
 Students, who can document extensive experience in the use of technology covering all of the areas described above, may request permission to take the Comprehensive Computer Literacy Examination.
 The examination is administered once each term and only at the scheduled time.
-There is a \$35.00 test fee to cover the expense of the exam and the time of the proctors. - 3.
-Students who do not perform at a satisfactory level may not repeat the test and must take one of the MIS courses listed above and pass with a minimum grade of "C".
+There is a \$35.00 test fee to cover the expense of the exam and the time of the proctors.